Succulents are well-adapted to the conditions of the biome that they generally come from: Deserts.

 Many succulents grow in rocky/gritty mediums with little soil organic matter.

 A balanced soil mix that considers aeration, moisture/nutrient retention, and compaction prevention is advised.
-Ensure that the pot/vessel has excellent drainage to prevent water from collecting at the base of the pot, which would thus result in rot.
+Ensure that the pot/vessel has drainage to prevent water from collecting at the base of the pot, which would thus result in rot.

 Water succulents thoroughly (until water runs out of the drainage hole of the vessel) when the soil medium dries out.
 Do not water again until dry.